ComScore

 61. Deb Perelman’s Carrot Tarte Tatin

-• Time Commitment: 1 hour, 5 minutes
+• Time Commitment: 1 hour and 5 minutes

-• Why We Love It: crowd-pleaser, special occasion–worthy, vegetarian
+• Why I Love It: crowd-pleaser, special occasion-worthy, vegetarian

 For an impressive vegetarian meal, make this savory tart—which is hiding goat cheese under those glazed veggies—the main course and pair it with a big, green salad.
+(You could, alternatively, plate it alongside soup, charcuterie or roasted potatoes.)

 62. Ina Garten’s Creamy Chicken Thighs with Lemon and Thyme

-• Time Commitment: 1 hour, 25 minutes
+• Time Commitment: 1 hour and 25 minutes

-63. Garlic Shrimp Over Parmesan Risotto
+63. Garlic Shrimp over Parmesan Risotto

 • Time Commitment: 1 hour

-64. Lamb Chops With Buckwheat and Black Pepper Strawberries
+64. Lamb Chops with Buckwheat and Black Pepper Strawberries

 • Time Commitment: 35 minutes

 Combine sweet and savory in this seasonally appropriate, seven-ingredient entrée.
-By using the same pan to roast the lamb chops and sear the strawberries, you’re using the juice in the berries to deglaze the flavorful fond into the sauce and creating one less pan to wash.
+By using the same pan to roast the lamb chops and sear the strawberries, you’re using the juice from the berries to deglaze the flavorful fond into the sauce and creating one less pan to wash.

 headshot